 Do you live in an area where your soil has a lot of clay?
-No problem – just amend the soil with 50 % or more of pumice, perlite, coarse grit or sand and you'll be ready to plant hardy succulents.
-To reveal the fullest most robust colors of hardy succulents, full sun planting is recommended.
+No problem, just amend the soil with 50 % or more pumice, perlite, coarse grit, or sand, and you will be ready to plant hardy succulents.
+To reveal the fullest, most robust colors of hardy succulents, full sun planting is recommended.

 Common hardy succulents that are often found in local greenhouses include Sempervivum, Sedum, and Delosperma.
-Rarer species includes Jovibarba heuffelii, Rosularia and Orostachys.
-To find these plants you usually have to scour specialty greenhouses or rock garden suppliers.
+The rarer genus includes Rosularia and Orostachys.
+To find these plants, you usually have to scour specialty greenhouses or rock garden suppliers.

 Sedum, also called Stonecrop, has two primary shapes.
-It is shaped like low spreading ground cover or can be a two foot (60 cm) shrubby mound.
+It is shaped like a low spreading ground cover or a two-foot (60 cm) shrubby mound.
 They look great both in the landscape and in containers mixed with other plants.
 Colors range from smoky blue to rich burgundy.
 Provided it gets enough light, Sedum will produce flowers.
-Propagation occurs easily by removing and replanting the plant's offsets, replanting cuttings, or by allowing the plant to self-seed.
+Propagation occurs easily by removing and replanting the plant's offsets, replanting cuttings, or allowing the plant to self-seed.

-Delosperma is the favored "Ice Plant".
+Delosperma is the favored "Ice Plant."
 It is often used as ground cover and is ideal for planting in rock gardens.
-This attractive succulent has fleshy green foliage, low spreading stems and bright shimmering flowers that add color and texture to gardens.
-You can reduce reflected heat and glare by planting them in areas covered with gravel mulch.
+This attractive succulent has fleshy green foliage, low spreading stems, and bright shimmering flowers that add color and texture to gardens.
+You can reduce reflected heat and glare by planting them in areas covered with a gravel mulch.

-Although all of the above plants enjoy full sun and are drought tolerant, succulents are not cactus and to remain their healthiest, they should be watered weekly if there is no rain in the forecast.
+Although all of the above plants enjoy full sun and are drought-tolerant, succulents are not cacti, and to remain their healthiest, they should be watered weekly if there is no rain in the forecast.
 If your succulents are located in the shade, less watering is needed.
-Ideally, soil should dry thoroughly between waterings.
-The most common pest for succulents is aphids.
+Ideally, the soil should dry thoroughly between waterings.
+The most common pests for succulents are aphids.
 Rinsing the plant with a strong stream of water is often enough to dislodge the aphids.

 Another beautiful use of hardy succulents is in living art.
 This is the placement of succulent cuttings in a shadow box for vertical display.
-The cuttings take root after a few weeks and the shadow box is then hung or leaned against a wall outside.
-As long as a some shelter is provided in the winter, such as being placed in an unheated garage, the succulents in your living art will continue to thrive once spring arrives.
-If you start your succulent plantings this year – you'll be well on your way to having enough cuttings to make your own living art next year!
-Hardy succulents really can be grown by anyone – even those who profess to have a black thumb.
+The cuttings take root after a few weeks, and the shadow box is then hung or leaned against a wall outside.
+As long as some shelter is provided in the winter, such as being placed in an unheated garage, the succulents in your living art will continue to thrive once spring arrives.
+If you start your succulent plantings this year, you will be well on your way to having enough cuttings to make your own living art next year!
+Hardy succulents really can be grown by anyone, even those who profess to have a black thumb.